pietrop/five-min-stt/README.md

 ## 5 min STT

 <!-- _One liner + link to confluence page_
 _Screenshot of UI - optional_ -->

-A module to make STT (Speech to Service) to work on a five minutes turnaround time.
+A module to make STT (Speech to Text) modules, to work on a five minutes turnaround time.
 Refactored from [autoEdit2](https://opennewslabs.github.io/autoEdit_2/) to use in [autoEdit3](https://www.autoedit.io/).

 ## Setup

 <!-- _stack - optional_
 _How to build and run the code/app_ -->

 git clone

 ```
 cd five-min-stt